-- Caffeinated drinks such as coffee, tea, and cola soft drinks
+- Caffeinated drinks, such as coffee and tea

 - Take antacids (medication that relieves the acid in your stomach) or sit upright to reduce heartburn.

-- Use blocks or wedges to elevate the head of your bed or sleep on a wedge pillow so your upper torso is raised to help with symptoms at night.
+- Use blocks to raise the head of your bed or sleep on a wedge pillow so your upper torso is raised to help with symptoms at night.
 You can buy a wedge pillow from your local pharmacy or health supply store.

 Avoid putting pressure on your abdomen.

 - Limit bending and vigorous exercise after eating.

 - Prevent or manage constipation.
 For more information about how to manage constipation, read the resource Constipation.

 - If you’re overweight, you need to eat fewer calories than your body needs, increase your physical activity, or both to get to a healthy weight.
 For more information about making healthy food and exercise choices, read our resource Eat Your Way to Better Health.

 - Make sure to take any medication your doctor prescribes you as instructed.